 How to Create Gutenberg Block With ACF Plugin

 WordPress 5.0 officially launched its own editor “Gutenberg” on November 27, 2018.
-It changes the way of creating pages and posts and everything on your blog or website.
-But creating a custom Gutenberg block from scratch needs extra skills like Webpack, React, Babel, ESNext or ES5, and much more.
+It changes the way you create pages and posts and everything on your blog or website.
+Creating a custom Gutenberg block from scratch needs extra skills like Webpack, React, Babel, ESNext or ES5, and much more.
 Thanks to Advanced Custom Fields (ACF), now you can create your own block with little knowledge of code.
 This feature is included in paid ACF since version 5.8.
-In this topic, we’ll discuss how it works and how to do it step-by-step.
+In this post, we’ll discuss how it works and how to do it step-by-step.

 Let’s get started.